The top turtle stories from Parks Canada, 2018–2019

-This is the fifth year that baby Blanding’s turtles have been released into Rouge.
+This is the sixth year that baby Blanding’s turtles have been released into Rouge.
 The program has now reintroduced hundreds of young turtles.

 At Ontario’s Bruce Peninsula National Park, the “Turtle Trackers” citizen science program helps make the world safe for young turtles.

 “Turtle Trackers” is part of the park’s “On the Road to Recovery” project.